MeteoSwiss/nwp-fdb-polytope-demo/README.md

 sh remove_notebooks_output.sh
 ```

-This will create versions of the notebooks with all outputs stripped in the `clean_notebooks` directory to facilitate easier reviews.
+This will create versions of the notebooks with all outputs stripped in the `notebooks/cleaned` directory to facilitate easier reviews.

 # Instructions